chillingo117/kauri_cocktails/COCKTAIL_DATA_GUIDE.md

 ## What Changed?

-The `cocktailData.json` file now uses **references** to avoid repetition.
-Common options are defined once at the top and referenced throughout.
+The `cocktailData.json` file now uses:
+1. **References** to avoid repetition - common options are defined once at the top and referenced throughout
+2. **Self-contained drink metadata** - each drink now has `knownName` and `specialDrink` booleans directly in the data
+3. **No separate arrays** - the `namedDrinks` array has been removed; the UI can determine if a drink is named by checking the `knownName` property directly
+4. **Overridable metadata** - properties like `knownName` can be overridden per spirit (e.g., "Gin & Tonic" is known, but "Rum & Tonic" is not)

 ## File Structure